Code-Institute-Submissions/second-website/README.md

 ### Content
 Credits and a massive thanks to [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) for teaching me how to implement the back to top button.
 ### Media
-Portrait and hero picture were taken by the great Ann Charlotte Voie.
+Portrait and index page background were taken by the great [Ann Charlotte Voie](www.anncharlottevoie.com ).
 All other pictures were taken by me.
 ### Acknowledgements

 ## TO DO:
 * About me page: add CV file
+* About me page: stop sections stretching content
 * remove focus for "to top" button
 * look into ipad pro photography page
+* test links
+* check for alts in images